Physicians Post Pandemic-Still on Healthcare’s Frontline

 Listen to an excerpt from Audible

 Starting from the pandemic’s quiet beginning late in 2019 through the vaccine distribution in early 2021, the author unfolds how the pandemic impacted their lives, their families, and communities.
-Despite being front line workers, they suffered the same things others did-isolation, loss of jobs and income, demanding work schedules under pressure; and for some, infection, hospitalization, intubation, and death.
+Despite being front-line workers, they suffered the same things others did-isolation, loss of jobs and income, demanding work schedules under pressure; and for some, infection, hospitalization, intubation, and death.
 From their stories, we watch their lives intertwine with each other and the virus that stalked their daily lives.

-Parallel with their stories, Ms. Gilsinan looks at the government response to the pandemic, a picture that is not flattering.
+Parallel with their stories, Ms. Gilsinan looks at the government’s response to the pandemic, a picture that is not flattering.
 She starkly points out the delays, misplaced priorities, and partisanship that made the response less successful than it could have been, and cost needless lives.

 “even when their elected leadership and public institutions fail them; they chase down the resources to save lives while politicians bicker and buck-pass and evade responsibility.”